hilbix/tino/rants/gpg.md

     gpg: /tmp/debsign.e4uYKsEH/json2sh_1.dsc: clearsign failed: secret key not available
     debsign: gpg error occurred!
 Aborting....

 WTF?
-Why isn't this command printed complete?
-Why do you have to first scrape some billion terabyte of documentation (this is what Google does) just to find this?
+Why isn't this command printed when the error occurs?
+Why do you have to first scrape some billion terabyte of documentation (this is what Google does) just to find out what's wrong?
+Why is documentation so bad?
+(Note that you do not need any documentation if the scripts are just self-explaining, especiall in case when some error occurs.)

-Now the problem is, how to make
+Now the problem left is, how to make

     "Valentin Hilbig <webmaster@scylla-charybdis.com>"